 Long Reining-Beyond Basics

 Back in March I was thrilled to be asked to contribute to the Intelligent Horsemanship quarterly magazine.
-I immediately said 'yes please'.
+As a long-time follower & student of IH I immediately said 'yes'.

-My thoughts were for an article showing more advanced long reining techniques for those who want to go on and include lateral work into their training and starting to long rein in a more classical style.
+My thoughts for an article were to demonstrate more advanced long reining techniques, for those who want to go on and include lateral work into their training and starting to long rein in a more classical style.

 The excellent photos used for this article were taken by friend and sponsored (Scenar Southwest) event rider Isabelle Geran. (below).